kaestel/demo_himmelmekanik_dk/README.md

 # About this demo

 This demo is a frontend only version of the website originally launched on https://himmelmekanik.dk.
+The website was launched in October 2018.
+The website was Webby Awards honoree in 2019 – in the Weird category.

-It is shared here, in this form as an example of the frontend work I have done over the years.
+It is shared here, in this form, as an example of the frontend work I have done over the years.

 This demo only exposes the source code that was online at the time of launch, and as such publicly available.
 It is published here with the same copyright as for the original website.